 The released material is presented in two ways: the publication in book form contains a selection of data and an edited version of the figures in the form of combinations of amounts and a realignment of the items in the sources.
 The book also contains an introduction and explanations of the material.
 In addition, electronic files have been made.
 These files offer access to the material that is as close as possible to the source itself.

 For the Province of Holland, the Memorie van de financiën van Holland en West-Friesland drawn up in 1755 has been made available in its entirety.
 The publication in book form also provides further information on the sources.
 Moreover, the book on Holland attempts to reconstruct the revenues and expenditures of the period from 1572 to 1668 for which little source material remains.
 This reconstruction and related accounting are also available online.

 All the amounts listed are stated in the Dutch guilders of the time itself.

 Users should be aware of the fact that the archival sources on which the electronic files are based are not only lacunary, but also of a diverse and complex character.
-It is not without risks, therefore, to draw conclusions from the figures produced by this application without having been able to consult the explanations in the relevant printed publications.
+It is not without risks, therefore, to draw conclusions from the figures produced by this application without having been able to consult the explanations in the relevant printed and digitized publications.